shelby-kroeger/biohackrxiv-paper/paper/paper.md

 ### Disclosures

 Ben Busby is a full time employee of NVIDIA.

 Manasi is a full time employee of Takeda Pharmaceuticals.

-Shelby is a full time employee of AbbVie.
+Shelby is a full time employee of AbbVie Inc.

 Lisa is a full time employee of Momentum Biotechnologies.

 Stanislaw is a full time employee and founder of Deepflare.